To Kill A Mockingbird

 • Students will read Harper Lee's classic novel: To Kill A Mockingbird.

-• A novel packet will help students develop thoughts about characters, keep the events of the plot straight, and to think about ideas in the novel in preparation for discussion.
+• A novel packet will help students develop thoughts about characters, keep the events of the plot straight, and think about ideas in the novel in preparation for discussion.

-• courage
+• courage and fear

 • some people serve as moral compasses for the rest of us